harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/nikto-scanner-reference.md

 sidebar_position: 260
 ---

-You can scan your instances using [Nikto](https://cirt.net/Nikto2), an open-source scanner that runs tests against web servers to detect dangerous files/programs, outdated server versions, and problems with specific server releases.
+You can scan your application instances and ingest results from [Nikto](https://cirt.net/Nikto2), an open-source scanner that runs tests against web servers to detect dangerous files/programs, outdated server versions, and problems with specific server releases.

 ## Important notes for running Nikto scans in STO